 Struggling with your child’s behavior?
-Learn the importance of child development and behavior and how it can help you stay calm when the kids misbehave.
+See the importance of understanding child development and behavior to help you stay calm and patient.

 I sometimes imagine what a day would look like if my kids behaved like adults.

-They’d share toys all the time.
-They’d know better than to run with a plate full of crumbs and instead place it slowly in the sink.
+They’d share toys all the time, to start.
+They’d know better than to run with a plate full of crumbs and instead would place it slowly in the sink.
 Or they might understand it’s the end of the day, and I don’t have the mental energy to listen to endless stories.

-Of course, that isn’t what happens—the opposite, in many cases.
+Of course, that isn’t what happens—often, the opposite does.
 And I’d find myself feeling exasperated, wondering, Who’d think it’s a good idea to run with a plate full of crumbs?

 But then I’d glance at my shelf and see the handful of books I bought when I first learned I was going to be a mom.

-Books about what to expect, down to the week or month of their childhood.
+Books about what to expect, down to the week or month of their first year.
 Others about how much sleep kids need, and every ailment you can find (plus the remedies to fix them).

 And I remembered reading books on child development to understand why kids behave the way they do.

 Those topics had been so easy to understand back then, before I had kids.
 Of course it made sense for kids to throw a tantrum, in public no less.
-And yes, kids will keep doing the same thing over and over even after you’d told them not to.
+And yes, they’ll keep doing the same thing over and over, even after you’d already told them not to.

-But once you become a mom, it’s easier to forget those common sense reminders, especially when all three kids are talking at the same time while you’re trying to run their bath.
+But as a mom, we forget these understandable reminders, especially when all three kids are talking at the same time as you’re trying to cook dinner.

 Child development and behavior